 Bending is NOT one of the exercises I'd recommend.
 I worked on gentle core exercises at first, then built myself up to being able to do actual sit-ups with my trainer, Jennifer.

 I found some other great exercises here, that are the same as the ones I did in physical therapy.
-Try them out, do them regularly and you'll have so much less back pain!
+Try them out, do them regularly and you'll have so much less discomfort!

-2. Support for Immediate pain (within the first 48 hours)
+2. Support for Immediate discomfort (within the first 48 hours)

 When you feel that first tweak or pop in your back, you need to respond immediately to reduce tissue swelling.

 I like to use cooling oils.
-You want to calm the inflammation.
+You want to support a healthy inflammatory response.
 This can be applying an ice pack to the injury or...

 ...you can mix these oils with some aloe vera gel or fractionated coconut oil and apply directly to where it hurts:

 Wintergreen (main oil in Deep Blue)-- One of the best essential oils for that provides a soothing and warming sensation and a powerful discomfort reliever.
 Remember this is a HOT oil so ALWAYS dilute this before putting it on your skin.*

 Helichrysm- Helichrysum is cooling and provides relief and it's one of the best first aid oils.*